Answering the Most Common Social Security Questions

 0:00

 I recently did a radio show, and the host asked me what the most common questions I get are.
-I told her they can be divided into two broad categories: politically oriented questions (usually about the financing of Social Security) and program-related questions (mostly about Social Security benefits).
-She told me to stick with the latter.
+I told her that they can be divided into two broad categories: politically oriented questions (usually about the financing of Social Security) and program-related questions (mostly about Social Security benefits).
+She told me to stick to the latter.
 I thought I'd share with you what I discussed on this radio program.
 Here are some of the more common questions I get about Social Security benefits.

 Q: How will my retirement benefit be figured?